boriside/s3-images-videos-gallery/README.md

     - Replace `your-s3-bucket-name` with the name of your S3 bucket.

-7. **Run a local server:**
+6. **(Optional) Run a local server:**

     The tool doesn't require a server by itself, but I needed to do this, cause CORS wouldn't let me access the files in the S3 bucket.
+By doing this step you can have your tool running on localhost:8080 and just whitelist this in your bucket's CORS configuration.
 You can use `http-server` for this purpose.

     - Install `http-server` globally using npm: